How NFT Law is shaping the future of the NFT art market

 A smart contract is written in the code of the NFT to allow for the distribution of funds for the payment of royalties created each time the work is resold.
 However, these automated resale royalty payments might not occur unless the NFT is resold through the same platform.

-Further, in the EU and the US, the laws do not recognize resale rights relating to created work, so the law provides no recourse for unpaid resale royalties.
+Further, the laws in the EU and the US do not recognize resale rights relating to created work, so the law provides no recourse for unpaid resale royalties.

 This use of NFTs is gaining popularity amongst musicians who can monetize their work on a peer-to-peer and trustless basis.
 Audius is the leading streaming platform providing this service to musicians.